COMFREY FOR SALE

 To propagate it root cuttings, and crowns are taken.
 It easily roots and grows very quickly.
 Wherever you grow it don’t ever expect to eliminate it as its roots system is very hard to kill, and why would you want to kill this awesome plant!

-PLANTS are 10.00 in pots.
+PLANTS are 10.00 to 15.00 in pots.
 I do not ship plants, I sell them locally only at this time.

 SHIPPING we only ship roots and crowns.
 We always add extras on shipped orders to help with shipping cost (we usually send more extras than the shipping cost).
 Shipping is usually only 6.00 in a small USPS flat rate box this depends on quantity ordered.
 We only ship in the USA.